Questions? Email us at info@napacountylandmarks.org or text/call our office mobile at 707-231-8261.

 Discover, Preserve, and Celebrate!

 The Napa Landmarks Student Scholarship celebrates student voices and the places that matter most to them in Napa County.
 This program invites graduating students to share personal stories about a landmark that has shaped their life, perspective, or sense of belonging.
-What makes our county’s heritage special and why does it matters to your community?
-Submit an essay, poem, video, or narrated slideshow to qualify.
+What makes our county’s heritage special and why does it matter to your community?
+How does the landmark help define your identity?
+This program is designed to be accessible and creative—students are not required to submit letters of recommendation or transcripts.
+Instead, we invite them to share their perspective and imagination through a short essay, video, slideshow, or poem exploring a place in Napa County that matters to them.

-Applications for 2026 will open soon!
+Deadline closed for 2026.
 Read the 2025 Award Winners Here.
 See below for more information about the scholarship and selection process.

 Step 1: Discover a Local Landmark That Speaks to You